jconkli07/CircuitPython/README.md

 <img src="https://github.com/jconkli07/CircuitPython/blob/fcf6362f6df3a11c4990f65ba9b9aac7934d2dc5/Files/lcd_wiring.png" width="25%" height="25%"/>

 ### Reflection
 This assignment was pretty complicated but I actually got it done relatively quickly.
 This is because it worked pretty much the first time I ran my code, so I didn't have to do much debugging.
 This was the first time that I have used capacitative touch and I thought that it was really cool.
+I used lcd.print(str(count)) to print the value of a variable set to a number. lcd.clear() clears lcd. "if touchio.TouchIn(board.A5).value:" will run if the wire in that pin is touched.